microsoft/teams-ai/getting-started/CONCEPTS/STREAMING.md

 - Streaming is not available in conjunction with AI SDK's function calls yet.
 - Streaming does not work with OpenAI's `o1` models.
 - Tools Streaming only works with the `tools` augmentation.
 The `sequence` and `monologue` augmentations do not currently support streaming.
+- Streaming without tools support works with the `default` augmentation.

 ### Setup Instructions: